ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 * Code =  2: the SCHC C/D compresses the ICMPv6 message and forwards it to the Device.
 The Echo Reply message sent by the Device is also compressed.
 Since the Echo Request message comes from the Internet, the values of the Identifier, Sequence Number and Data fields cannot be known in advance, and therefore must be transmitted.
 However, it is likely that the Echo Request with Code 2 will be firewalled from the Internet and restricted to authorized users.
-Therefore, the Echo Request message can be assumed to have the same content as recommended in {{DevicePings}}, and the same compresion rules apply.
+Therefore, the Echo Request message can be assumed to have the same content as recommended in {{DevicePings}}, and the same compression rules apply.

 # Traceroute

+# Security considerations

+TODO

+# IANA Considerations

+This document has no actions for IANA.

 --- back